AryanRaj315/EfficientDet.Pytorch/README.md

 # Issues -
 EfficientDet is has a fully convolutional network ( due to BiFPN being multi scale ).
 So Corner Point sub-network outputs a feature map, need a loss functon for the corner points.
+# Detectron 2
+Added new framework for training models like Faster Rcnn, RetinaNet, Mask Rcnn, etc